Azure/Azure-Sentinel/Solutions/CohesitySecurity/Data Connectors/Helios2Sentinel/IncidentProducer/readme.md

 Check that the function successfully runs at  _``Your function name that starts from cohesitypro`` | Functions | Monitor_.
 Each successfull run should have the same  log-message.
 If not, you can refer to the Troubleshooting section for tips.

 ## Troubleshooting
-1. If the function failsdue to expriy of your Cohesity Data Cloud API key, then you must create a new API key.
-Follow the stepps below.
+1. If the function fails due to expiry of your Cohesity Data Cloud API key, then you must create a new API key.
+Follow the steps below.
 * Go to the Cohesity Data Cloud [login page](https://helios.cohesity.com/login).
 * Enter your credentials and select _Log In_.
 The _Summary_ page is displayed.
 * Navigate to _Settings > Access Management_.
 The _Users_ tab is displayed.